KB User's Guide - Documents Tab - Document Sharing: the Use and Request Buttons

 To access the Use Documents from Other Groups page, go to the Documents tab and click on the Use Docs from... link at the very top of the left navigation bar.

-Upon clicking on the Use docs from... button, you will be taken to a screen called Use Docs from Other Groups.
-You will have access to a number of filters;
+Upon clicking on the Use docs from... button, you will be taken to a screen called Use Documents from Other Groups.
+The image below shows the filters you may use to narrow your search.

 - Find - In this field, you may enter document ID number(s) or keywords